A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Introduction

-We distinguish between two types of time-dependency that require different approaches: (1) Simulation time-dependency, which represents the time since the start of the simulation, and (2) state residence time-dependency, representing time spent in a health state.
-Simulation time-dependency affects parameters that vary with time for the entire cohort in the same way.
-The most common example of simulation time-dependency is age-specific background mortality over time as the cohort ages.
-Since all members of the cohort age at the same rate, we can implement this dependency by changing the mortality parameters as the simulation progresses.\textsuperscript{ \hyperlink{ref-Snowsill2019}{8}} Similarly, in a model simulating a cohort starting from disease diagnosis, any dependence on time since diagnosis can be implemented as a dependence on the time since simulation start.
-Seasonal or temporal variation in disease incidence can also be reflected through simulation-time dependency, where the risk of developing a disease can vary based on the current season or year in the simulation.
+This tutorial expands the cSTM framework described in the introductory time-independent cSTM tutorial by allowing time dependence on transition probabilities, costs, and utilities.
+We distinguish between two types of time-dependency that require different approaches: (1) simulation-time dependence, which represents dependence on the time since the start of the simulation, and (2) state-residence time dependence, representing dependence on the time spent in a health state.
+A common example of simulation-time dependence is age-specific background mortality.
+Since all members of the cohort in the simulation age together, we can implement this dependency by changing the transition to death as the simulation progresses.\textsuperscript{ \hyperlink{ref-Snowsill2019}{8}} Similarly, in a model simulating a cohort starting from disease diagnosis, any dependence on time since diagnosis can be implemented as dependent on the time since the simulation starts.
+Simulation-time dependence can also be used to incorporate seasonal or temporal variation in disease incidence, where the risk of developing a disease can vary based on the current season or year in the simulation.